ess-dive-community/essdive-leaf-gas-exchange/README.md

 * Photosynthetic parameters derived from AQ curves
 * Dark adapted respiration

-For a full description of the reporting format, refer to our upcoming paper, “A reporting format for leaf-level gas exchange data and metadata”, Ecological Informatics (submitted).
+For a full description of the reporting format, refer to our upcoming paper, “A reporting format for leaf-level gas exchange data and metadata”, Ecological Informatics (accepted).

 ## Getting started